Ka-4517/API-Testing-Details/Tester Talk/Class #8/Jenkins.md

 - New Item >>. select Freestyle project >> Ok >> Give path in build setup of the bat file
 - Generate build

+How to solve this issue ?
+Now go to that bat file and change the text with this : newman run --disable-unicode C:\Users\Karan\Desktop\Postman\BookingAPI\Booking_API.json -e C:\Users\Karan\Desktop\Postman\BookingAPI\environment.json

 Q.3.
 How to set CRON pattern?